alanwthatcher/cool_template/README.md

 Recipe|Brief description
 ------|-----------------
-hash_based.rb|Build a template almost entirely with node attribute hashes
+all_examples.rb|This will run through all examples found below (useful to spin up one kitchen node to see all things) hash_based.rb|Build a template almost entirely with node attribute hashes partials.rb|Build a file by calling other templates within the source template

 # More in depth descriptions
 ### Hash-based templates